 Listen power state is defined as the state when the STA is performing CCA or actively looking for the presence of a PPDU.

-Deep Sleep power state is defined as a sleep state with the least (non-zero) power consumed and the longest transition time to Listen state.
+Deep sleep power state of a wireless module is defined as a sleep state with the wireless radio turned off, i.e., RF, baseband and MAC processors are all switched off.
+The only power consumed by the wireless module is leakage power.

-Shallow Sleep power state is defined as a sleep state when the STA consumes more power but transitions faster to Listen state when compared to the Deep Sleep power state.*
+Shallow sleep power state of a wireless module is defined as a sleep state with baseband and MAC processors turned on, but RF is switched off.*

 * For calibration purpose, only Shallow Sleep power state may be used for the sleep state (see Test 5).